Kanishk2Kumar/HopeSol/README.md

 ---

+## 🔮 Future Scope

+- **NGO Verification Enhancements**: We plan to expand and enhance our NGO verification process, integrating more robust authentication and verification tools to ensure complete transparency and accountability for donors.
+- **Admin Panel**: Development of a comprehensive **Admin Panel** that will allow administrators to manage NGO applications, track campaigns, and oversee platform-wide activities more effectively, ensuring smooth operations.

+---

 ### 💡 Contribution and Development
 We welcome contributions from the community!
 If you'd like to help improve HopeSol, feel free to open a pull request or report any issues.